appgardenstudios/hyaline/www/content/documentation/04-reference/03-data-set.md

 | PEER_ORDER | TEXT(Parsed as int) | The order of this section amongst its peers (0 based) |
 | EXTRACTED_DATA | TEXT | The data extracted from SYSTEM_DOCUMENT.EXTRACTED_DATA for this section.
 Note that this will contain the section contents including any child sections |

+**Primary Key**: `(ID, DOCUMENT_ID, DOCUMENTATION_ID, SYSTEM_ID)`

 ### ID
-The ID is constructed by appending the section's title (including parent titles to the root of the document) to the Document ID separated by `#`.
-For example, the sub-section Foo (parent Bar) in README.md would have an ID of `README.md#Bar#Foo`.
-Note that any `#` symbols in the section titles are stripped, any pre or post whitespace is removed from the section title, and any internal whitespace in the title remains (for example `README.md#My Section#My Subsection` is valid).
+The ID is constructed using the section's title (including parent titles to the root of the document) separated by `#`.
+For example, the sub-section Foo (parent Bar) would have an ID of `Bar#Foo`.
+Note that any `#` symbols in the section titles are stripped, any pre or post whitespace is removed from the section title, and any internal whitespace in the title remains (for example `My Section#My Subsection` is valid).

 ## SYSTEM_CHANGE
 System changes, such as pull requests, for systems within Hyaline.